 - a.
 Base plan sheet stationing on 100 feet per station with full annotation at 500-foot stations (e.g., 15+00, 20+00). - b.
-Increase plan sheet stationing for mainline alignment from left to right (west to east) or from top to bottom (north to south).
+Increase plan sheet stationing for mainline alignment from left to right (west to east) or from top to bottombottom to top (south to north to south). - c.
+Increase plan sheet stationing for -Y-line alignments from the top to the bottom of the sheet.

-Vertical curve data:
+3. Vertical curve data:

 - a.
 Label design speed only when the vertical curve does not meet the design speed for the project. - b.
 Show profile grade in percent to four decimal places with the prefix (+) or (-) to indicate slope direction.
 In keeping with standard computer-aided design and drafting (CADD) practice, ensure that the vertical point of intersection elevation is rounded to the nearest hundredth of a foot. - 4.
-Side slopes (typical sections and cross sections): - a.
-Express slope ratios in horizontal to vertical (H:V) format (e.g., 2:1, 4:1). - b.
+Side slopes (typical sections and cross sections): - Express slope ratios in horizontal to vertical (H:V) format (e.g., 2:1, 4:1). - b.
 Show side slope ratios to the nearest tenth (e.g., 1.5:1) when deemed appropriate by the roadway designer.